nikspyratos/toybox/README.md

     - Assuming these pages are static, make sure they are heavily cached.
     - For some projects you probably won't even need the landing page provided, so go ahead and yank it out!
 - **License**: If your project is closed-source, you might want to remove the `LICENSE.md` file included in the repo.
+- **Social Logins**: For each provider you plan on adding, you'll need to add the relevant credentials and configuration for both [Socialite](https://laravel.com/docs/11.x/socialite#configuration) and [Socialstream](https://docs.socialstream.dev/getting-started/configuration#providers).
+If you'd like to add additional social login providers, please check out the [Socialite Providers](https://socialiteproviders.com/) site.

 #### Ongoing Development